On the Distributed Complexity of Large-Scale Graph Computations

-To this end, we need to bound the number of edges in the subgraph induced in $G$ by a triplet (which consists of three disjoint $k^{1/3}$-size subsets as partitioned earlier).
-Since the number of edges between pairs of subsets in the triplet is less or equal than the number of edges of the subgraph induced by a triplet, the claimed bound also applies to the former quantity.
-We point out that this is roughly equivalent to bound the number of edges in the subgraph induced by a set of random nodes of a graph, a general quantity interesting in its own right.\onlyLong{ First notice that in order to show concentration on the number of edges of the subgraph induced by each triplet, we cannot simply apply a Chernoff bound, since edges are not independently distributed.
-Also, mimicking the argument for the proof of Lemma~4.1 in~\cite{KlauckNPR15} would give us only an $\tilde O(m/k^{1/3})$ upper bound, since we would be overcounting edges (as we would be counting also those edges with just one endpoint in the given machine) and the application of Bernstein's inequality would require independence on the random variables.} \onlyLong{Instead, we shall use the following result due to R{\"{o}}dl and Ruci\'{n}ski~\cite{RodlR94}.\footnote{A careful inspection of the argument used by R{\"{o}}dl and Ruci\'{n}ski to establish this result reveals that the additional condition $t \geq 1/3\eta$, missing from their statement, is necessary for the result to hold.
-In fact, as stated, their result is implicitly assuming that both $n$ and $t$ grow to infinity~\cite{personal}.}}
+A key step in the analysis of the complexity is to bound from above the number of edges assigned to each machine.
+Observe that the number of edges between pairs of subsets of one triplet is no larger than the number of edges in the subgraph of $G$ induced by the nodes of one triplet; in turn, because of the random color-based partition of the vertices made by the algorithm, the latter quantity is asymptotically equivalent to the number of edges in the subgraph of $G$ induced by a set of (in this case, $\tilde O(n/k^{1/3})$) randomly-chosen nodes of a graph.
+Thus, we shall concentrate on the latter quantity (which is of interest in its own right).
+To this end, we will use the following concentration result due to R{\"{o}}dl and Ruci\'{n}ski~\cite{RodlR94}.\footnote{Observe that one cannot simply apply a Chernoff bound, since edges are not chosen independently; also, mimicking the argument for the proof of Lemma~4.1 in~\cite{KlauckNPR15} would give a bound of the form $\tilde O(m/k^{1/3})$, which is weaker since we would be overcounting edges (as we would be counting also those edges with just one endpoint in the given machine).}

-\onlyLong{ \begin{proposition}[{\cite[Proposition~1]{RodlR94}}] Let, for a graph $G = (V,E)$, $m < \eta n^2$, and let $R$ be a random subset of $V$ of size $|R| = t$ such that $t \geq 1/3\eta$.
+\begin{proposition}[{\cite[Proposition~1]{RodlR94}}] Let, for a graph $G = (V,E)$, $m < \eta n^2$, and let $R$ be a random subset of $V$ of size $|R| = t$ such that $t \geq 1/3\eta$.